raphlinus/raphlinus.github.io/_posts/2020-05-05-piet-gpu-progress.md

 Another concern for precomputation is the memory requirements; the sophisticated data structures, specialized for random access, often take a lot more space than the source.
 For example, RAVG cites 428k for the encoded representation, as opposed to 62k for the tiger's SVG source.

 Similar concerns apply to fonts.
-[Multi-channel signed distance fields] are very appealing because of the speed of rendering and ease of integration into game pipelines, but the total storage requirement for a set of international fonts (especially CJK) is nontrivial.
+[Multi-channel signed distance fields] are very appealing because of the speed of rendering and ease of integration into game pipelines, but the total storage requirement for a set of international fonts (especially CJK) is nontrivial, as well as the problems with fine details.

 The [Slug] library is very polished solution to vector font rendering, and also relies on precomputation, computing a triangulated convex polygon enclosing the glyph shape and sorting the outlines so they can efficiently be traversed from a fragment shader.
 A quick test of `slugfont` on [Inconsolata] Regular generates a 486k file from a 105k input.